kitten/fluorine/docs/introduction/concepts.md

 }
 ```

-Now, this is of course doesn't abstract the side effect
-cleanly.
-But still you'd be pulling your requests directly
-in and dispatching an action as a result.

-To use a promise as a side effect do this instead:
+The primary problems with the above code is that it's coupled to the dispatcher
+and doesn't allow the dispatcher to reason about the any rejections in promises.
+Instead, write a function that returns a promise for an action creator:

 ```js
 function fetchTodos() {